nih-cfde/training-and-engagement/docs/General-Tools/UNIX/redirect.md

 done
 ```

-If we cant to know which file these results came from, we can add an echo statement to echo the variable.
+If we want to know which file these results came from, we can add an echo statement to echo the variable.

 ```bash